waggle-sensor/sensors/README.md

 SPI mode = mode1
 delay time = 10 ms
 the number of iteration of delay = 1 (always)

+<<analog pins>>
+There are two open analog pins, which are 2 and 3 on 3V3AD pins.
 ```

 Sensor names as parameters for Coreread are shown below.